software-mansion/react-native-gesture-handler/docs/component-drawer-layout.md

 ---
 ### `renderNavigationView`
 function.
-This attibute is present in the standard implementation already and is one of the required params.
+This attribute is present in the standard implementation already and is one of the required params.
 Gesture handler version of DrawerLayout make it possible for the function passed as `renderNavigationView` to take an Animated value as a parameter that indicates the progress of drawer opening/closing animation (progress value is 0 when closed and 1 when opened).
 This can be used by the drawer component to animated its children while the drawer is opening or closing.

 ---
 ## Example: